lukefleed/website/src/data/blog/memory-pt2.md

   |              ^ value used here after move
 ```

 There is no moved-from state to observe because there is no way to observe it.
-The binding `v` is not null, not empty, not unspecified—it simply does not exist from the compiler's perspective after the move.
+The binding `v` is not null, not empty, not unspecifiedâ€”it simply does not exist from the compiler's perspective after the move.
 The name remains in scope (you can shadow it with a new binding), but the compiler's initialization tracking marks it as uninitialized.

 At the assembly level, the actual data movement is nearly identical to C++.
 The `Vec`'s three words (pointer, length, capacity) are copied from one stack location to another, or into registers for a function call.
 There is no heap allocation, no deep copy, just 24 bytes shuffled around.
 The difference is purely a compile-time concept: Rust tracks that the source is no longer valid.